Bhavya061197/movie-app/README.md

 # movie-app
-Application helps only to seach a movie from the list.
+Application helps only to search a movie from the list.